RiverHW/CSJ_Novel/README.md

-Hint Novel - Short Pro
+Mini Novel - Short Pro

 A selection of shorter novels allows you to read more novels in less time when you're busy.